fabiano-moreira/fabiano-moreira.github.io/_posts/2020-05-20-web-sraping-in-python.md

 ---
 title: "Web Sraping in Python"
-date: 2019-05-20
+date: 2020-05-20
 categories:
     - english
 tags:
-    - Python programming
+    - Python Programming
     - Sraping
     - Job test
 ---

 Hello there.
 How you doing?!

 In this post, I'm sharing some code in Python.
 This code was a job test.

 That test consists of a Python script, whit a scrapy function.

 This scrapy looking for some entry in an online dictionary named Michaelis.